-Studio production techniques with added training on close miking of individual instruments.
-Coverage of analogue and digital multitrack recording techniques.
-Increased opportunity for practical implementation of signal processing techniques and use of related equipment such as multi FX and dynamics processors.
-Small group multitrack projects required.
+Studio media content production techniques with targeted training on capture of individual instrumental and vocal sources.
+Coverage of analogue and digital multi-track recording techniques.
+Overview of basic and essential audio concepts.
+Opportunity for practical implementation of signal processing techniques and use of related technology such as digital signal processing.
+Small group multi-track projects will be required.
 (CSU)